Retention & Churn

 The churn chart pulls live data — events ingested moments ago count toward current-period actives once aggregation accepts them.

-What counts as a “user” is the actor_id your SDK sends.
-If you send anonymous actor IDs that change each session, every session looks like a new actor — and your retention drops to near zero.
+When counting by user, what counts as a “user” is the actor_id your SDK sends.
+If you send anonymous actor IDs that change each session, every session looks like a new user — and your retention drops to near zero.
 Send a stable per-user identifier (a license key, account ID, hashed email, etc.) so the same person carries the same actor_id across sessions.

 Both retention and churn respect the Source App and (optional) Source Version filters.
 If you don’t supply a version, both metrics blend across every version of the product.